trixi-framework/Trixi.jl/docs/src/meshes/p4est_mesh.md

 Note that there is a leading colon `:` compared to the label in the `.inp` mesh file.
 This is required to turn the label into a [`Symbol`](https://docs.julialang.org/en/v1/manual/metaprogramming/#Symbols).

-A 2D example for this mesh generation is presented in `examples/p4est_2d_dgsem/elixir_euler_NACA6412airfoil_mach2.jl`.
+A 2D example for this mesh read-in for an unstructured mesh file created with `gmsh` is presented in `examples/p4est_2d_dgsem/elixir_euler_NACA6412airfoil_mach2.jl`.

 ### Mesh in three spatial dimensions